TeamOpenFIRE/OpenFIRE-Firmware/README.md

      * *Requires a DC power extension cable &/or DC pigtail, and a separate adjustable 12-24V power supply.*
    * Optional: **Any 5V gamepad rumble motor,** w/ associated relay board.
 [Build tutorial here!](https://www.youtube.com/watch?v=LiJ5rE-MeHw) [Easy driver board here](https://oshpark.com/shared_projects/VdsmUaSm)
    * Optional: **Any 2-way SPDT switches,** to adjust state of rumble/solenoid/rapid fire in hardware *(can be adjusted in software from pause mode if not available!)*

+## Installation:
+Grab the latest *.UF2* binary for your board from the [releases page](https://github.com/SeongGino/ir-light-gun-plus/releases/latest), and drag'n'drop the file to your microcontroller while booted into Bootloader mode (RP2040 is automatically mounted like this when no program is loaded, or can be forced into this mode by holding BOOTSEL while plugging it into the computer - it will appear as a removable storage device called **RPI-RP2**).

 ## Additional information
 [Check out the enclosed instruction book!](SamcoEnhanced/README.md) Also see the README files in `libraries` for more information on library functionality.